Boeing 727-200 Moulds in 1:400 Scale

 Gemini Jets v1 (2001-2005)

-I have to say that the Gemini 727-200 is one of my favourite Gemini castings and of the 84 series 200s I own 28 use this mould (or its later incarnation).
-There would be more if Gemini used it more regularly.
-Between 2007 and 2013 none were released by Gemini (although Phoenix did release a couple when sharing the mould) and since then only four have been made (two in 2019).
+The Gemini 727-200 is a classic 400 scale mould and the original remains one of my favourite Gemini castings.
+Despite its age I still own 34 models that use this mould (or its later incarnation) and there would be more if Gemini used it more regularly.
+Between 2007 and 2013 none were released by Gemini (although Phoenix did release a couple when sharing the mould) and since then only eight have been made (and not always very well), with 3 others made by JC Wings.
 Technically the new ones are not exactly the same mould as the first examples so I'll split up discussion of them here, although they share the same fuselage and wings.

 The shape of the fuselage and wings is very nice, although the mould does have two seams.
 The first is due to it being an old-style cradle mould, although the seam is very discrete.
 The second comes at the tail top where the horizontal stabilisers are one piece attachments.
 Neither of these are major issues for me.